zackforbing/ruby-submissions/templates/jungle_beat.markdown

 ### 2. Test-Driven Development

-* 4: Application is broken into components which are well tested in both isolation and integration using appropriate data
+* 4: Application is broken into components which are well tested in both isolation and integration using appropriate data.
+Also diligently covers all appropriate cases.
 * 3: Application is well tested but does not balance isolation and integration tests, using only the data necessary to test the functionality
 * 2: Application makes some use of tests, but the coverage is insufficient
 * 1: Application does not demonstrate strong use of TDD